inversify/inversify-express-utils/README.md

 }
 ```

-We alsoneed to implement the Principal interface.
+We also need to implement the Principal interface.
 The `Principal` interface allow us to:

 - Access the details of an user